steidani/FireDanger/README.rst

 Calculation of indices for forest fire risk assessment in weather and climate data
 ==================================================================================

-!!IMPORTANT!!
-This tool is still under development and not yet intented for use
+June, 2021: **IMPORTANT** This tool is still under development and not yet intented for use!!

 FireDanger is a Python package intended to simpify the process of analysing forest fire (and drought) in time series and gridded weather and climate datasets.
 It is built on top of `xarray`_.
-It contains implementations of several popular fire danger and drought indices:
+It contains implementations of several popular fire danger and drought indices calculated from meteorological parameters:

 - Canadian Fire Weather Index System (FWI) including all its 6 components